Views: 614 Author: Site Editor Publish Time: 02-20-2025 Origin: Site

 2. What is VG10 Steel?

-VG10 is a high-end Japanese stainless steel, often regarded as premium knife steel due to its excellent edge retention and durability.
+VG10 is a high-end Japanese stainless steel, often regarded as premium knife blade steel due to its excellent edge retention and durability.
 It is a favorite among professional chefs, camping enthusiasts, and tactical knife users.

 VG10 is commonly used in high-quality folding knives, camping knives, and tactical knives, offering premium performance for serious users.